ashindin/multipoint_airglow/README.md

 1. Python 3.6 + numpy, scipy, astropy, matplotlib (maybe Anaconda 4.3).
 2. astrometry.net (for Windows - Cygwin + astrometry.net)
-3. In Windows: you have to run "python crlf.py" to correct endings in some files.
+3. In Windows and if you used git to clone this project: you have to run "python crlf.py" to correct endings in some files.